dragona/android-intro/02_Layout/readme.md

 ## Practicing LinearLayout and RelativeLayout

+You are provided two layout files, one using LinearLayout and the other using RelativeLayout.

 ![Layouts](display/layout.gif)

-The design in the LinearLayout above was updated to get this
+The design in the LinearLayout above was updated to get this.

 ![Layouts](display/updated.gif)